nsheff/LOLA/README.md

 The latest LOLA Core database can be downloaded here:

-* [Full database](http://www.biomedical-sequencing.at/bocklab/nsheffield/regionDB/regionDB_150416.tgz) (Raw source and processed caches - 840Mb)
+* [Full database](http://www.biomedical-sequencing.at/bocklab/nsheffield/regionDB/regionDB_150420.tgz) (Raw source and processed caches - 840Mb)
-* [Cached database](http://www.biomedical-sequencing.at/bocklab/nsheffield/regionDB/regionDBcaches_150416.tgz) (Processed cache files only - 167Mb)
+* [Cached database](http://www.biomedical-sequencing.at/bocklab/nsheffield/regionDB/regionDBcaches_150420.tgz) (Processed cache files only - 167Mb)
+* [Vignette example data](http://www.biomedical-sequencing.at/bocklab/nsheffield/regionDB/lola_vignette_data_150420.tgz) (For testing LOLA Core - 20Mb)

 I recommend using the cached version, unless you need the raw files for something else.
 To do this, you'll need to grab my R package `simpleCache` (which you may find it useful for other projects, too).